-Table 26: SDP ping information
+Table 27: SDP ping information

-Field Description Values Request Result The result of the sdp-ping request message Sent - Request Timeout Sent - Request Terminated Sent - Reply Received Not Sent - Non-Existent Local SDP-ID Not Sent - Local SDP-ID Down Originating SDP-ID The originating SDP-ID specified by orig-sdp orig-sdp-id Originating SDP-ID Administrative State The local administrative state of the originating SDP-ID Admin-Up displayed.
-If the originating SDP-ID is in the no shutdown Admin-Down Non-Existent Originating SDP-ID The local operational state of the originating SDP-ID Oper-Up Operating State If orig-sdp-id does not exist, N/A is displayed.
+Field Description Values Request Result T The result of the sdp-ping request message Sent - Request Timeout Sent - Request Terminated Sent - Reply Received Not Sent - Non-Existent Local SDP-ID Not Sent - Local SDP-ID Down Originating SDP-ID The originating SDP-ID specified by orig-sdp orig-sdp-id Originating SDP-ID Administrative State The local administrative state of the originating SDP-ID Admin-Up If the SDP-ID has been shutdown, Admin-Down is displayed.
+If the originating SDP-ID is in the no shutdown Admin-Down state, Admin-Up is displayed.
+If the orig-sdp-id does not exist, Non-Existent is displayed.
+Non-Existent Originating SDP-ID The local operational state of the originating SDP-ID Oper-Up Operating State If orig-sdp-id does not exist, N/A is displayed.
 Oper-Down N/A Originating SDP-ID The local path-mtu for orig-sdp-id orig-path-mtu Path MTU If orig-sdp-id does not exist locally, N/A is displayed.
 N/A Responding SDP-ID The SDP-ID requested as the far-end path to respond to the sdp-ping request resp-sdp-id